magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-3.md

 <!--- MC-37596-->

-*  Magento no longer throws an exception when you run `bin/magento setup:upgrade` to upgrade from a Magento Open Source deployment with Redis to Adobe Commerce.
+*  Magento no longer throws an exception when you run `bin/magento setup:upgrade` to upgrade from a {{site.data.var.ce}} deployment with Redis to Adobe Commerce.

 <!--- ENGCOM-8508 -->